Cumulative generation of maximal entanglement between spectrally distinct qubits using squeezed light: Protocol

-where $\xi=r\mathrm{e}^{\I\phi}$ is determined by the material properties and the laser pump.
+where $\hat{a}$, \smash{$\hat{b}$} are the mode operators for the two input arms of the MZI, and $\xi=r\mathrm{e}^{\I\phi}$ is determined by the material properties and the laser pump.
 We can ignore vacuum contributions since they do not affect the state of the multi-partite system in any way.
-We also neglect higher order photon pair production in the SPDC process as this occurs rarely; for typical experimental parameters and utilising a CW pump, the generation of multi-pair states as a fraction of single biphotons is of the order of $10^{-8}$ per Watt of pump power \cite{Schneeloch.2019}.
+We also neglect higher order photon pair production in the SPDC process as this occurs rarely; for typical experimental parameters and utilising a CW pump, the generation of multi-pair states as a fraction of single bi-photons is of the order of $10^{-8}$ per Watt of pump power \cite{Schneeloch.2019}.
 This places an upper limit to how strong the crystal can be pumped before multiple pair production changes the dynamics of the protocol.
 The low conversion efficiency in SPDC is due to the relative weakness of the signal and idler fields relative to the pump field \cite{Couteau.2018}.
-For a thin SPDC crystal, the single biphoton state can be expressed as \cite{Baek.2008,Kwon.2009}

-where the envelope of the pump laser $\mathcal{E}_p$ and wave number correlation function $\Psi$ are a direct consequence of phase-matching conditions relating to the conservation of energy and momentum, respectively, in the crystal.
+Two-photon scattering can be characterised by a linear term and a bound state term.
+For a given initial wave function $\beta(\omega_1,\omega_2)$, the post-scattering state $\tilde{\beta}(\omega_1,\omega_2)$ is expressed as \cite{Rephaeli.2013} \begin{widetext}

+\end{widetext} where $\alpha$ indicates the number of photons lost to the environment.
+The first line of the expression relates to the (linear) single-photon scattering processes and depends solely on the initial wave function and the transmission coefficients of the individual photons.
+The second line is the bound state term and describes the frequency-mixing occurring during the multi-photon process.
+We define $T(\omega_1,\omega_2)$ and $S(\omega_1,\omega_2)$ as